 Advancing Age Can Bring Impairments That Affect Driving Ability

 Drivers who reach a specific age may begin to suffer physical and mental limitations that affect their driving skills.
-Drivers who are seventy years of age and above are involved in fatal traffic accidents at higher rates than younger drivers.
-If you suffered injuries during a car accident, contact Arash Law today to schedule a free consultation with a California personal injury lawyer.
+Drivers who are seventy years of age and above have higher fatal crash rates per mile traveled than middle-aged drivers, according to the Insurance Institute for Highway Safety.
+If you suffered injuries during a car accident, contact Arash Law to schedule a free initial consultation with a California personal injury lawyer.

 However, elderly drivers were in more car accidents in the past.
-In 2019, approximately 5,000 people seventy years of age and older died in car accidents.
-In 1997, this number was twelve percent higher.
-This reduction in fatalities is an important sign for overall traffic safety in the United States.
+In 2019, approximately 5,000 people who were seventy years of age and older died in car accidents.
+This represented a reduction from the higher numbers recorded in 1997.
+This reduction in fatalities is a significant indicator of overall traffic safety in the United States.

 The majority of elderly drivers limit the geographic range and hours they drive.
 As drivers age, they spend less time driving, and they drive shorter distances.
 Many older drivers do not drive in poor weather conditions or after sundown.
 Some jurisdictions mandate that drivers over a specific age renew their licenses in person so that dangerous drivers have their licenses revoked or restricted.